You Don't Need to Be Technical to Win With AI Agents Anymore

 The operators, the generalists, the people who have been manually holding processes together with spreadsheets and willpower are the ones best positioned to build automations that actually work.
 They know the edge cases.
 They know which steps get skipped.
 They know what breaks on Fridays at 4pm.

-What changes when the builder is the operator
+What changes when the operator builds the automation

 When technical skill was the bottleneck, automation projects went through a translation layer.
 An operator would describe what they needed.
 A developer would interpret it.
 Something would get built.
 It would be close but not quite right.
 Iteration cycles were long.
 Half the projects died in the gap between "what I asked for" and "what got built."